OpenCollarTeam/OpenCollar/README.md

 requests are the *only* way that we will accept modifications to the OC scripts.

+I know Git will be intimidating for some people, especially those who have only worked on scripts inside SL.
+Please take the time to learn to work with Git though.
+It will be a huge help towards managing the project in a sane way.
+The [documentation] [3] is really pretty good.

 The Part Where I Beg
 --------------------